bogdanlab/fizi/README.md

 Imputing summary statistics using only reference LD
 ------
-When functional annotations and LDSC estimates are not provided to `fizi`, it will fallback to the classic ImpG algorithm described in ref[1].
-To impute missing summary statistics using the ImpG algorithm simply enter the command
+When functional annotations and LDSC estimates are not provided to `fizi`, it will fallback to the classic ImpG algorithm described in ref [1].
+To impute missing summary statistics using the ImpG algorithm simply enter the commands

     1. fizi munge gwas.sumstat.gz --out cleaned.gwas
     2. fizi impute cleaned.gwas.sumstat.gz plink_data_path --chr 1 --out imputed.cleaned.gwas.sumstat